-Basically I’m an open source technologist and privacy advocate, with a passion for art and music.
-I hold a bachelor’s degree in fine arts, and believe that imagination is more important than knowledge.
+I'm an open source technologist, privacy advocate, and hacker with a passion for art and music.
+I hold a bachelor's degree in fine arts, and believe that imagination is more important than knowledge.
 Above all I am a gently aging punk and a practicing trouble maker.

 Delivering the keynote address at Semafor-ISSA (Warsaw, Poland, 2012)